For many ignorant years of my life, Barack Obama was a distant figure.

 Why this book?

-I picked up this book because of the buzz surrounding its publication, but also because of the election hype.
-Like countless others, I'd spent a lot of years (four years, in fact) watching the news, wondering how a democratic society could have failed so many people.
-How had Twitter, exclusion and misogyny become the centre of American politics?
+I picked up this book because of the buzz surrounding its publication, but also because of election hype.
+Like countless others, I'd spent years watching the news and wondering how a democratic society could have failed so many people.
+How had racism, exclusion and misogyny become the centre of American politics?

 Hoping that Barack could shed some light on the situation, I hit the reserve button on my library's list and sat back, getting ready to twiddle my idle thumbs – but it was ready for me within a day.
 I couldn't believe it: this chunky book was about to hit the hands of a very unsophisticated reader.
 I didn't know the first thing about the US, so I definitely didn't feel qualified to read this.